voxpupuli/beaker/CONTRIBUTING.md

 ### Documentation

 * Add an entry in the [CHANGELOG.md](CHANGELOG.md).
 Refer to the CHANGELOG itself for message style/form details.
-* Make sure that you have added documentation using [Yard](http://yardoc.org/) as necessary for any new code introduced.
+* Make sure that you have added documentation using [YARD](http://yardoc.org/) as necessary for any new code introduced.
+See [DOCUMENTING](DOCUMENTING.md).
 * More user friendly documentation will be required for PRs unless exempted.
 Documentation lives in the [docs/ folder](docs).

 ## Making Trivial Changes